kiplongu/GitLab-CI-CD---Hands-On-Lab/ Hands-On Lab: Security Scanning/README.md

 To view the results of the SAST scan, click Secure > Vulnerability Report in the left-hand navigation pane.
 In the Tool drop-down list, select SAST.
 Click on any vulnerabilities to learn more about them.

+# Task C. Fix the Key Issues
+In the sidebar, navigate to Code > Repository.

+Click the run.py file.

+On the run.py file, click the blue Edit dropdown and select Edit single file.

+The scan showed that lines 1 and 4 contained a vulnerability.

+# main.py Line 1
+import subprocess
+# main.py Line 4
+subprocess.run(["ping", ip])
+The problem is that these lines use user input to run a system command.
+In this situation, a user could craft an input that causes the application to execute an unintended command.
+To resolve this, you can either remove the command, or remove the user input from the command.

+Remove the two lines from the code.
+This is what the file should look like now.

+print("Attempting to connect to the server") print("Application authentication was successful")
+In the commit field, type Fix changes as suggested by SAST scan, leave the Target Branch set to main, and click Commit changes

+Note: The SAST scan will need to run again in order to update the changes.

+Once the pipeline has finished running, click Secure > Vulnerability Report in the left-handed navigation pane.
+In the Tool drop-down list, select SAST.
+Review to see if the security issues have been remediated.